powerjg/learning_gem5/part2/memoryobject.rst

 The ``MemReq`` holds information about the original request that initiated the packet such as the requestor, the address, and the type of request (read, write, etc.).

 Packets also have a ``MemCmd``, which is the *current* command of the packet.
-This command can change thoughout the life of the packet (e.g., requests turn into responses once the memory command is satisfied).
+This command can change throughout the life of the packet (e.g., requests turn into responses once the memory command is satisfied).
 The most common ``MemCmd`` are ``ReadReq`` (read request), ``ReadResp`` (read response), ``WriteReq`` (write request), ``WriteResp`` (write response).
 There are also writeback requests (``WritebackDirty``, ``WritebackClean``) for caches and many other command types.